Labour government, 1964–1970: Education

-A major controversy that arose during Wilson's first government was the decision that the government could not fulfill its long-held promise to raise the school leaving age to 16, because of the investment required in infrastructure, such as extra classrooms and teachers.
+Wilson's first government reluctantly decided that it could not fulfill its long-held promise to raise the school leaving age to 16, because of the investment required in infrastructure, such as tens of thousands of extra classrooms and teachers.
 Baroness Lee considered resigning in protest, but narrowly decided against this in the interests of party unity.
-It was left to Thatcher to carry out the change, during the Heath government.
+It was left to Thatcher to raise the age, during the Heath government.

 Attempts were also made to improve the provision of nursery education.
 In 1960, as a means of saving money, the Conservative government issued a circular which forbade the expansion of nursery education.
 This restriction was slightly relaxed just before the July 1964 election, when authorities were allowed to provide places "where this would enable married women to return to teaching."
 In 1965, the Labour government provided a further relaxation which allowed authorities to expand "so long as they provided some extra places for teachers to whom priority was to be given."
 Nevertheless, the number of children under five in maintained nursery, primary, and special schools increased only slightly, from 222,000 in 1965 to 239,000 in 1969.
 The Education (Scotland) Act 1969 "removed the power of local authorities to charge fees," and also made child guidance services mandatory.